Skip to Content

 Be sure to use a cake pan that is at least 3 inches deep to allow room for the batter to rise during the bake.
 If a shorter pan is used, you will run into batter spilling out of the pan while baking.

-Unlike the cake portion of this recipe, the icing only requires a few steps.
+Unlike the cake portion of this recipe, the frosting only requires a few steps.
 All you have to do is add your ingredients to a pan and stir.
 It doesn’t get any easier than that!

 However, if you are not a fan of coconut frosting like me, you might want to try our German Chocolate Bundt Cake that uses chocolate ganache instead.